mohanmca/MohanLearningGround/src/main/md/scala/scala_check.md

   * Increased - Test coverage due to randomized input
   * Specification completeness - due to abstract test
   * Maintenance - less code to maintain and refactor
-  * Test case simplification  - Finding smallest set for which test case fails
+  * Test case simplification  - Finding the smallest set for which test case fails
 * When property based test case fails.
-  * Handle it in the implementation code, and repurcusion may impact test case, hence handle it in testcase
+  * Handle it in the implementation code, and repercussion may impact test case, hence handle it in testcase
-  * Handle the exception in the propery-based test case
+  * Handle the exception in the property-based test case
   * Ignore the particular case, by filtering out possibility in the test-case
 * ScalaCheck  == Properties ++ Generators
 * Properties